 Proposing an Individual Major

 After discussing their proposed plan with a SoHE advisor and ensuring they meet the application qualifications, students will begin building a faculty committee and developing a proposal.
 An individual major must be composed of at least two different SoHE academic departments.
 If a third department is selected, it may be from in or outside of SoHE.
 Students should develop a one-page abstract to share with faculty as they work to build their committee.
 Once the committee is formed, the student will select one committee member as the major advisor.
 The major advisor must be from the SoHE department in which the majority of courses for the program will be taken.
 The student will work with the faculty committee to develop the proposal and select all required courses for the individual major, the majority of which must be completed in SoHE.
-The student will then submit a formal proposal to the SoHE Student Academic Affairs & Career Development Office to be forwarded for action to the SoHE Undergraduate Program Council, which meets throughout the academic year.
+The student will then submit a formal proposal to the SoHE Advising & Career Center to be forwarded for action to the SoHE Undergraduate Program Council, which meets throughout the academic year.

 University General Education Requirements